 What happens after the contract is signed?

-Depending on the details of your transaction, there will be a few main items that need to happen before closing.
+Depending on the details of your transaction, there will be two main items that you need to work on after signing the contract.

 Loan Application

 The first thing most buyers will work on is the loan application.
 It's a more in-depth version of the pre-approval process and needs to be completed before your lender will issue your loan.
-The contract will dictate how quickly you must submit the application.
-Usually that's 3 days after the contract is signed.
+The contract will dictate how quickly you must submit the application but usually it's within three days of signing the contract.

-You'll be asked for a whole bunch of documents which will be analyzed very carefully.
-While you gather those documents, your lender will order an appraisal.
-This is when a third party visits the property and estimates its value.
-The appraisal protects your lender by getting an independent estimate of the property's value since it's collateral for their loan.
+You'll be asked for documents such as your tax returns, pay stubs and credit report which will be analyzed by the bank's underwriting team.
+While you gather those documents, your lender will order an appraisal which is when a third party visits the property and estimates its value.
+If the appraisal comes in low, you'll need to increase your down payment.
+More on that below.

 Building Application

-For co-ops and condos, there will be an application for the building.
-While co-op buyers are ready for the application, condo buyers are often surprised.
-Condos usually have lighter applications and don't require an interview but it's not a trivial process either.
+For co-ops and condos, there will be a building purchase application.
+Condos usually have lighter applications and don't require an interview but it's not a trivial process.
 Be sure to check your contract because it will say when the application needs to be submitted.
+Usually it's ten business days for cash deals and three days after receiving your commitment letter for financed deals.

 If you're buying a house, you can sit this step out.
 No board = no application.
 As long as you have the money, you’re good to go.
 The same can be said for sponsor units and new developments.